mwilliamson/stickytape/README.rst

 Since this relies on correctly analysing both your script and any dependent modules, this may not work correctly in all circumstances.
+I bodged together the code a long time ago for a specific use case I had, so many normal uses of Python imports are not properly supported.
 If you need to create a standalone executable from your Python script, I recommend using an alternative such as `PyInstaller <http://www.pyinstaller.org/>`_.